himanshucodz55/Auto-tag_Images_of_the_Gala/README.md

 # Deep Learning—Auto-tag Images of the Gala

-Catagorical Image recognition using deep learning models:
+Categorical Image recognition using deep learning models:

 CNN Model with Regularization
 CNN Model with Image Augmentation